happyuc-project/web3j/README.rst

                ...
    });

-There are a number of other transaction and block replay Observables described in the `docs <http://docs.Webuj.io/filters.html>`_.
+There are a number of other reqTransaction and block replay Observables described in the `docs <http://docs.Webuj.io/filters.html>`_.

 Topic filters are also supported: